Ketones are chemicals made in your liver, usually as a metabolic response to being in dietary ketosis.

 Method: You pee on a urine strip, which indicates the level of ketones by color.

 Pros: You can buy the strips at most pharmacies or online for a very low cost.
-This is an affordable and easy option for someone new to ketosis and/or a ketogenic diet.
+This is an affordable and easy option for someone new to the ketogenic diet.

 Cons: Urine test strips aren’t as reliable the longer you’ve been in ketosis.
-This is often because the longer a person is in ketosis, the more efficient the body becomes at using ketones (especially acetoacetate) for energy, and so it’s possible the test can indicate a lower level of ketosis than you’re actually in.
+This is often because the longer a person is in ketosis, the more efficient the body becomes at using ketones (especially acetoacetate) for energy.
+It’s therefore possible that the test can indicate a lower level of ketosis than you’re actually in.
 Also, the urine ketone readings can be affected by other factors, including the level of electrolytes in the body or how hydrated you are.

 Method: With a blood glucose meter, you use a lancet pen to press onto your fingertip and draw a small blood sample.
 The blood applied on a test strip monitors blood ketone levels through the meter.

-Pros: This is a very accurate method of ketone monitoring, since there are few factors that alter the results.
+Pros: This is a very accurate method of ketone monitoring since few factors alter the results.

 Cons: It can be expensive, especially if you test frequently.
 Cost is often $5-10 per strip!